Feyerabend/bb/workbook/ch03/confusion/CONFUSION.md

 ## Confusion matrix

-As an argument for including machine learning as an early educational topic, consider the concept of a confusion matrix--a powerful "debugging technique" for evaluating and refining models.
-It provides detailed insights into the strengths and weaknesses of a model's predictions, going beyond the simplicity of accuracy metrics.

 In essence, the confusion matrix serves as a diagnostic tool, revealing where a model excels and where it falters, whether due to false positives, false negatives, or other errors.
 This insight enables you to fine-tune, troubleshoot, and optimize the model's